rachelesmee/website/foss4guk2022local/southampton.md

 More information: [https://www.ordnancesurvey.co.uk/contact-us/find-us-page](https://www.ordnancesurvey.co.uk/contact-us/find-us-page)

-A visitors car park is available.
+Car: A visitors car park is available.

-Train access is to Southampton Central, then by taxi (about 15 min) or local bus.
+Train: Best station is Southampton Central, then by taxi (about 15 min) or local bus.

 ### Outline